comhy/SMSS-DR2-ZP--corrections/README.md

 # SMSS-DR2-ZP--corrections
 Here we provide detail descriptions for the zero-point (ZP) corrections for the SkyMapper Southern Survey (SMSS) DR2 (also suitable for DR3).
-The whole re-calibrations are predented in Huang et al. 2020 (submitted).
+The whole re-calibrations are predented in Huang et al. 2021, ApJ, 907, 68.

 #1 reddening depedent ZP trends for SkyMapper uv bands:
 1) look-up table: uv-zp-ebv.txt
-2) For convenient purpose, we also fit the trend as a function of SFD E (B - V) by seventh-order polynomial function.
+2) For convenient purpose, we also fit the trend as a function of SFD E (B - V) by seventh/sixth-order polynomial function for u/v-bands, respectively.
 The coefficients are provided in Delta_u/v_coef.fits.

 #2 sptial variations for ZP in SkyMapper uvgr bands: